athankefalas/Stitcher/README.md

 - Composable dependency management support for modular projects.
 - Supports for injection by name, by type and by associated values.
 - Type safe initialization parameters for dependency initialization.
-- Support for indexing dependencies in order to minimize injection time.
+- Support for indexing dependencies in order to minimize injection time even with large number of dependencies.
 - Dynamic cyclic dependency detection at runtime.

 ## 📦 Installation